canarytrace/documentation/v2/doc/docs/rum/rumServer.md

 :::

 If you define a Content Security Policy (CSP) for your website and a violation of the policy occurs, the web browser will detect the violation and log an error in the console.
 If you have configured a reporting endpoint, the browser will send a CSP report to the endpoint when a violation occurs.
 The reporting API for CSP violations is offered by the RUM Server.

+The [RUM Client](./rumClient.md) does not set up or manage CSP / that is entirely up to the web browser.

 ```javascript title="Stored report about CSP violation"
 // The caught and stored report is stored in the Elasticsearch index c.rum.csp.reporting-*.